 In addition to other dietary information, participants were specifically asked about nut consumption.
 Those people who ate a handful of nuts daily had a 20% reduced mortality rate over three decades.
 They were also 11% less likely to die from cancer and 29% less likely to die from heart disease over the 30-year period.

 Almonds and walnuts are among the favorite foods featured in our book, The People’s Pharmacy Quick & Handy Home Remedies, from National Geographic.
-If you’ve ever wondered how to follow a Mediterranean diet, a DASH diet or a low-carb diet, you’ll find the advice you need here.
+If you’ve ever wondered how to follow a Mediterranean diet, a DASH diet or a low-carb diet, you’ll find the advice you need in our book Recipes and Remedies from The People’s Pharmacy.